pearcmd.php的利用

 ];

-Command Execution: pearcmd.php reads $SERVER['argv'] and assumes it is being run from the command line.
+Execute Command: pearcmd.php reads $_SERVER['argv'] and believes it is running from the command line.

-File Writing: The config-create command is executed, writing the content from parameter 2 to the file specified by parameter 3.
+Write File: It executes config-create, writing the content from Parameter 2 to the file specified in Parameter 3.

-After the file is created, the LFI vulnerability is used again to include this newly generated file:
+After the file is successfully created, use LFI again to include this newly generated file:

 GET /vulnerable.php?file=../../../../tmp/shell.php&cmd=id

-• Issue: If the URL Query String contains an equals sign (=), some versions of PHP may not generate $argv, or the web application might handle it incorrectly.
+• Issue: If the URL Query String contains = (e.g., ?file=...&param=value), certain PHP versions may not generate $argv, or the web application might handle conflicts.

 • Solution: